smcalilly/smcalilly.github.io/_posts/2024-07-30-cows-and-stuff.md

 I would like to live there, surrounded by all of the trees like that, looking at a mountain all the time hearing that brook.
 The barn would've been a good spot to have writers come stay and work for a couple of weeks, like a fake little writing residency.
 I ain't go no money tho, and they'd be eating home grown beef from a recently slaughtered 15-20 year old cow alongside butter and cheese from the cow's mother and heirloom green beans.

 ## green beans
-My family has an heirloom green bean that we've been growing since the end of the civil war.
-My ancestor was conscripted to fight in the war and he returned home to a place that was ravaged by Sherman's march.
+My family has an heirloom green bean that we've been growing since the end of the Civil War.
+My ancestor was conscripted to fight in the war and he returned home to a place that was ravaged by Sherman's March.
 Food was hard to find, but they obtained a bag of field peas.
 A few green bean seeds were included in the bag.
 We've been growing them ever since.

 I don't know if this story is true but I continue the myth.
 My garden plot was flooded by a historic flood after Hurricane Beryl came all the way from the Gulf of Mexico up into Vermont.
 A 100 year flood or so (aka 1% chance of happening).
 It was a devastating flood for a lot of people.
-It took out all of the beets, greens, broccoli, cauliflower, squash, peppers, some tomatoes, and some herbs.
+It took out all of our beets, greens, broccoli, cauliflower, squash, peppers, some tomatoes, and some herbs.
 But the family green beans survived.

 ## bread and puppet show